dip-kush/oneclick/README.txt

 ==================== Download the certificate module. ====================

-Visit https://github.com/dip-kush/oneclick.git and download the zip, uncompress this zip and extract the folder.
-The folder will have a name oneclick.
+Visit https://github.com/dip-kush/oneclick.git and download the zip, uncompress this zip and extract the folder.Rename the folder as one click The folder will have a name oneclick.
 Place this folder in your mod folder in your Moodle directory.

 The reason this is not the recommended method is due to the fact you have to over-write the contents of this folder to apply any future updates to the certificate module.
 In the above method there is a simple command to update the files.